atampy25/simple-mod-framework/docs/Special File Types.md

 Patches a given file with a VCDiff delta using xdelta3.
 Named in the format `hash~filetype.delta`.
 For example, to patch `004A314BA75429D7.GFXF`, the file should be named `004A314BA75429D7~GFXF.delta`.

 The framework will automatically extract the file and patch it, then place it in the staging folder.
 You may want to include a meta file for the hash as well, or the RPKG tool will assume the default metadata.

+## gfxf.zip
+A GFXF zip file obtained from Anthony Fuller's GFXFzip tool.
+Will be converted to a GFXF file and placed in the staging folder (overriding any existing game file).